rubyfu/RubyFu/module_0x2__system_kungfu/virustotal.md

 ```

 ## Command line usage
-You can use ruby-virustotla gem as command line tool
+You can use ruby-virustotal gem as command line tool

 **- Create virustotal local profile**
-To interact with virustotal as commadline tool, you have to create a profile contains you API key.
+To interact with virustotal as command line tool, you have to create a profile contains you API key.
 The profile will get created in `~/.virustotal`.
 ```
 virustotal --create-config
 ```